bireme/best-practices-wp-plugin/README.md

 ## Introduction

-This plugin creates a search interface for the [Virtual Health Library](http://modelo.bvsalud.org/en/) best practices record information source.
+This plugin creates a search interface for the Best Practices record information source.

 ## Requirements